Build a Discord Bot People Actually Use

 How this shows up on a resume or college app

-I built and deployed a Discord bot that runs autonomously in a community of [N] people, wiring an AI into a real use case and deciding the guardrails on what it should refuse to do.
-I learned how to ship a tool that real users depend on, and that deciding what a tool should NOT do is half the job.
+I built a Discord bot that runs on its own in a group of N people, wiring an AI into a real use case and deciding the rules for what it should refuse to do.
+I learned how to make a tool that real people depend on, and that deciding what a tool should NOT do is half the job.

 The plan